*** 20th Anniversary: 2003 to 2023 ***

 Overall though the film did present a credible case for why we need to take care of our planet.

-Barry's Response - If you were to check Google Earth or a topographical, you would find that the outer fringes of Manhattan, the two or more city blocks closest to the water on all sides of the island, are at low elevations.
-The ground altitude is less than 20 feet around the perimeter and this is the portion alarmists claim would be submerged in the event of a 20 foot rise in sea level.
+Barry's Response - Google Earth or a topographical map shows that the outer fringes of Manhattan, the two or more city blocks closest to the water on all sides, are at low elevations.
+This portion of the ground would be submerged if sea levels rose 20 feet, according to alarmists.

 What is the likelihood of this 20 foot sea level rise?
-We can only speculate on this one.
-This type of thing has happened before.
+This one we can only speculate about.
+It's happened before.

 Search this site for more information now.